From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Abstract

 \section{Abstract}

 Existing Graph Neural Networks (GNNs) follow the message-passing mechanism that conducts information interaction among nodes iteratively.
 While considerable progress has been made, such node interaction paradigms still have the following limitation.
-First, the scalability limitation precludes the wide application of GNNs in large-scale industrial settings since the node interaction among rapidly expanding neighbors incurs high computation and memory costs.
+First, the scalability limitation precludes the broad application of GNNs in large-scale industrial settings since the node interaction among rapidly expanding neighbors incurs high computation and memory costs.
 Second, the over-smoothing problem restricts the discrimination ability of nodes, i.e., node representations of different classes will converge to indistinguishable after repeated node interactions.
 In this work, we propose a novel hop interaction paradigm to address these limitations simultaneously.
-The core idea of hop interaction is to convert the target of message-passing from nodes into multi-hop features inside each node.
-Specifically, it first pre-computed multi-hop features of nodes to reduce computation costs during training and inference.
-Then, it conducts a non-linear interaction among multi-hop features to enhance the discrimination of nodes.
+The core idea is to convert the interaction target among nodes to pre-processed multi-hop features inside each node.
 We design a simple yet effective HopGNN framework that can easily utilize existing GNNs to achieve hop interaction.
 Furthermore, we propose a multi-task learning strategy with a self-supervised learning objective to enhance HopGNN.
 We conduct extensive experiments on 12 benchmark datasets in a wide range of domains, scales, and smoothness of graphs.
 Experimental results show that our methods achieve superior performance while maintaining high scalability and efficiency.
+The code is at~\url{https://github.com/JC-202/HopGNN}.